-37. Entities wishing to state compliance with IFRS in their Note 2 will also need to consider whether there are any international financial reporting standards and interpretations (or amendments thereof) that have not yet been endorsed by the AASB at the time of the completion of their financial report.
-If there are any such standards or interpretations and they are relevant to the entity, their impact on the entity's financial statements should also be discussed in Note 2.
+AASB108(30), AASB1054(17) 38.
+Entities wishing to state compliance with IFRS in their Note 2 will also need to consider whether there are any international financial reporting standards and interpretations (or amendments thereof) that have not yet been endorsed by the AASB at the time of the completion of their financial report.
+If there are any such standards or interpretations and they are relevant to the entity, their impact on the entity's financial statements must also be discussed in Note 2.